Arctic sea ice extent has been tracking near record low levels much of the summer.

 Melting slowed down during second half of the month

 By Summit Voice

-Filed under: climate and weather, Environment, global warming | Tagged: Arctic sea ice, Beaufort Sea, Chukchi Sea, climate, global warming, National Snow and Ice Data Center | Leave a comment »
+Filed under: climate and weather, Environment, global warming, seasons | Tagged: Arctic, Arctic sea ice, Beaufort Sea, Chukchi Sea, climate, global warming, National Snow & Ice Data Center | Leave a comment »